Converse with mountains and text overlay with Westminster Academic Catalogs

 Recommended Plan of Study (B.A. or B.S.)

-* It is recommended that students take 2 hours of PHIL 300 during May term for all four years.
+* It is recommended that students take 2 hours of PHIL 300 during May Term for all four years.

 Philosophy majors can take a combination of upper division courses in order to meet the catalog requirements for 14 (minimum) elective hours in Philosophy.
 For example, in their sophomore and junior years they could take 2 or 3 courses as 300-level electives (offered in the Fall and Spring semesters) and then take several 2-credit May Term Philosophy 300 special topics courses.
 Alternatively, the student could take several 300-level electives in their junior and senior years and several 2-credit Philosophy 300 special topics May Term courses over their sophomore, junior and senior years in order to reach the 14-hour (minimum) electives requirement in Philosophy.
-Note: 30 upper division credits overall are needed for a Bachelor’s degree.

 Honors College students who complete HON 201 and HON 202 can have two of the three lower-division philosophy major course requirements fulfilled.
 To meet the lower-division requirement, Honors College students may take any one WCore course offered by the department, including PHIL 124: Ethics and the Profit Motive; PHIL 207: Humor and Philosophy; PHIL 208: The Philosophy of Love and Sex; PHIL 209: Poverty and Global Justice; and PHIL 216: Ethical Issues in Health Care.